Self-regularized entropy: What does black hole entropy predict for tests of Kerr no-hair theorem?: Summary and conclusions

 \section{Summary and conclusions}

-We have shown that a single geometric deformation; the small, positive static quadrupole encoded by the $q$-metric removes the ultraviolet divergence of the entropy of Hawking radiation that plagues the brick wall treatment of Schwarzschild.
-In the extreme near-horizon region the angular metric acquires anisotropic scaling, $g_{\theta\theta}\propto \rho^{2q}$ and $g_{\phi\phi}\propto \rho^{-2q}$, which modifies the centrifugal barrier and converts the Schwarzschild logarithm into a convergent power.
-Counting quasinormal modes in the WKB approximation and performing both the radial overtone and angular sums in closed form, we obtained a compact expression for the canonical entropy that tends to the usual logarithmic divergence in the limit $q$ approaching zero.
+We have shown that a single geometric ingredient (a sufficiently small but nonzero static quadrupolar deformation of the Schwarzschild exterior encoded by the $q$-metric) removes the brick-wall ultraviolet divergence in the canonical entropy of a probe scalar field at any finite asymptotic temperature.
+In the near-horizon limit the transverse geometry becomes anisotropically scaled, which modifies the effective centrifugal barrier and converts the Schwarzschild logarithmic mode-counting divergence into a convergent power law.
+Using WKB counting of trapped near-horizon cavity modes (together with the large-$\ell$ angular density approximation), we obtained a closed-form expression for the canonical entropy, which reduces to the standard brick-wall divergence as $q\to 0$.

-Combining that microscopic result with the macroscopic requirement that the entropy trapped within the angular momentum barrier does not exceed the Bekenstein-Hawking value sets the lower bound of $|q|\simeq 0.18$-$0.19$ for astrophysical black holes.
+Matching this canonical entropy $S(q)$ to the macroscopic Bekenstein-Hawking entropy scale $S_{\rm BH}$ (with the thermodynamic inputs specified earlier) yields an entropy-motivated deformation scale.
+For astrophysical entropies $S_{\rm BH}\sim 10^{78}\text{-}10^{97}$ this gives $|q|\simeq 0.18$-$0.19$, within the small-$|q|$ regime in which the near-horizon expansion is controlled.
 In other words, the distortion that cures the brick wall is not arbitrarily small: thermodynamic self-consistency fixes its natural scale.

-Although our derivation used the static $q$-metric, the same parameter controls clean diagnostics in a stationary extension.
-In particular, multipole combinations that vanish for Kerr acquire sensitivity to $q$ (thus violating the no-hair theorem), while near-horizon lensing observables (photon ring shape and centroid) are perturbed at the percent-to-ten percent level for $|q|\,\sim\,0.2$.
-These signatures are natural targets for the ngEHT and gravitational wave spectroscopy of EMRIs with LISA.
-In short, observationally testable quadrupole distortion thus links ultraviolet finiteness, gravitational wave echo phenomenology, and forthcoming observations of supermassive black holes, offering a concrete bridge between horizon-scale quantum physics and astronomical measurements.
-On the theory front, extending the analysis to spinning backgrounds and/or additional field content, as well as quantifying backreaction and waveform systematics for LISA, are natural next steps.
+In this benchmark, the deformation needed to cure the brick-wall divergence is therefore modest but not parametrically tiny.

+Although our entropy calculation is performed in the static geometry, the stationary extension of the $q$-metric provides a convenient phenomenological map from $q$ to measurable multipole deviations: Kerr null combinations such as $Q_1$ and $Q_2$ acquire $O(|q|)$ values.
+Taking the entropy-motivated scale $|q|\sim 0.2$ as a fiducial target, this corresponds to percent-to-tens-of-percent departures from the Kerr multipole relations for moderate spins, and motivates sensitivity studies with ngEHT strong field lensing observables, EMRI multipole measurements by LISA, and spin-induced quadrupole in 3G ground-based gravitational wave observatories.

+On the theory front, natural next steps include extending the mode count to spinning black holes, treating the angular spectrum beyond the large-$\ell$ approximation, incorporating additional field content, backreaction/renormalization, performing end-to-end ray-tracing and EMRI waveform studies that propagate these deviations into realistic observational inference pipelines.